 Understanding that his books inspire young readers beyond the page, Krosoczka founded School Lunch Hero Day, a national campaign that celebrates school lunch staff.
 An advocate for arts education, he also established the Joseph and Shirley Krosoczka Memorial Youth Scholarships, which fund art classes for underprivileged children in his hometown of Worcester, Massachusetts.

-As a visual columnist for the New York Times and California Sunday Magazine, Wendy MacNaughton has drawn everywhere from high school cafeterias to Guantanamo Bay.
+As a visual columnist for the New York Times and California Sunday Magazine, Wendy MacNaughton drew stories everywhere from high school cafeterias to Guantanamo Bay.
 She has illustrated, authored and edited eleven books, including the #1 New York Times bestseller Salt, Fat, Acid, Heat by Samin Nosrat, The Gutsy Girl by Caroline Paul and her own book, Meanwhile in San Francisco: The City in Its Own Words.
-She is the cofounder of Women Who Draw, an advocacy database created in 2016 to increase visibility and access for underrepresented artists, illustrators and cartoonists.
-During the pandemic, she created and produced DrawTogether, a socioemotional learning-based drawing show for kids, which she also hosts.
+She is the creator and host of DrawTogether, a participatory drawing show for kids that uses art to bolster social-emotional skills, self-confidence and connection.
+She is the cofounder of the Women Who Draw, an advocacy database launched in 2016 to increase visibility and opportunities for underrepresented artists, illustrators and cartoonists.
 She lives with her wife in San Francisco, but you can often find her on the road in her mobile drawing studio built inside the back of a Honda Element.

 (Photo credit: John Keatley)